Home Warranty Renewal: Should You Renew and How Much Does It Cost?

 Most home warranty companies default to automatic renewal unless you actively cancel.
 Here's what you need to know:

-• You will be notified — Providers are required to send renewal notices with your new pricing, term dates, and any coverage changes.
+• You will be notified.
+Providers typically send renewal notices with your new pricing, term dates, and any coverage changes 30 to 60 days before expiration.

 Stay with Current Provider